ObjFW/ObjFW/README.md

 <h3 id="building-framework">Building as a framework</h3>

-  When building for macOS or iOS, everything is built as a `.framework` by default if `--disable-shared` has not been specified to `configure`.
+  When building for macOS or iOS, everything is built as a `.framework` by default if `--disable-shared` has not been specified to `./configure`.
+The frameworks will end up in `$PREFIX/Library/Frameworks`.

+  To build for macOS, just follow the
+  <a href="#installation">regular instructions</a> above.

-  To build for iOS, use something like this:
+  To build for iOS, follow the regular instructions, but instead of `./configure` do something like this:

     $ clang="clang -isysroot $(xcrun --sdk iphoneos --show-sdk-path)"
     $ export OBJC="$clang -arch armv7 -arch arm64"